benduran/package-bundler/README.md

                             automatically excluded from the ESM build).
                                                                [array] [default:
          ["/home/bduran/Documents/dev/opensource/package-bundler/package.json"]]
+      --platform            Which ESBuild platform to target for the build.
+           [string] [choices: "browser", "node", "neutral"] [default: "browser"] -r, --rewritePackageJson  If true, and used in conjunction with
+                            ---copyPackageJson option, will attempt to inject
+                            and / or rewrite the "main," "module," "typings," etc fields to where their paths exist in the --outDir folder           [boolean] [default: false]
       --sourcemap           If true, builds sourcemap files alongside your compiled files             [boolean] [default: true] -s, --srcDir              Path to src directory relative to your package